 Canadore provides the Bringing in the Bystander (BITB) training program each year to students, and a train-thetrainer program for staff in relevant areas of the college.
 The program focuses on how to interject and be an active bystander in difficult situations that are relevant to the daily lives of college students.
 The program is provided to student groups, student leaders, and in a number of academic programs.
 Additionally, open sessions are hosted where any student can attend.
 BITB is a bystander intervention workshop which includes sexual violence awareness, consent, bystander intervention, and supporting survivors.
-In 2023, the BITB training focused on delivering training to all Residence Advisor (RA) staff.
+Through 2023 to 2025, the BITB training focused on delivering training to all Residence Advisor (RA) staff.
 In addition to BITB training, the College developed a course for all first-year students building on the insights gained from the MMIW presentation that delivered comprehensive training to staff and students on violence prevention and fostering healthy relationship behaviors.
-This initiative to create a new introductory safety and awareness course focused on leveraging other interactive elements such as games to engage students actively, an education and awareness workshop designed for employees to deepen their understanding and involvement.
+This initiative creates a new introductory safety and awareness course focused on leveraging other interactive elements such as games to engage students actively, an education and awareness workshop designed for employees to deepen their understanding and involvement.
 The College also offers other cultural safety and sensitivity training in collaboration with the First Peoples Centre, aiming to create a more informed, inclusive, and sensitive community environment.
-The CAN100 course which all first year students must complete included a focus on delivering information regarding the Canadore Safe App (Mobile Blue Light, Friend Walk, Virtual Walk Home, and emergency contact information), Consent & Sexual Violence policy and program focusing on respect for all individuals' civility, diversity, dignity, equality, sexual orientation, and freedom with a link to the policy outlining the College commitment to maintaining a healthy and safe learning, living, social, spiritual, recreational, and working environment.
-Furthermore, there was information on consent including definitions and detailed information on Sexual Violence and Mental Health with links to Student Support Services, how to report incidents of sexual violence and harassment, and where students can access external supports.
+This included Biigiiweyan Training throughout the year focused to redefine Inter professional education (training and learning across disciplines) as well as live actor simulation, to train health care professionals in offering cultural safe health care to Indigenous peoples.
+The College has also created an online introductory course which all first year students must complete that includes a focus on delivering information regarding the Canadore Safe App (Mobile Blue Light, Friend Walk, Virtual Walk Home, and emergency contact information), Consent & Sexual Violence policy and program focusing on respect for all individuals' civility, diversity, dignity, equality, sexual orientation, and freedom with a link to the policy outlining the College commitment to maintaining a healthy and safe learning, living, social, spiritual, recreational, and working environment.
+Furthermore, there was information on consent including definitions and detailed information on Sexual Violence and Mental Health with links to Student Support Services. how to report incidents of sexual violence and harassment, and where students can access external supports.
+There was 70% student involvement with this first role out of the course.
+Currently this course is mandatory but there are no requirements to complete and will not impact status.
+The course is currently only available to students but the College is working on a system to make it available to all employees as well.